calcitem/Fishmill/Readme.md

 be found by typing the following commands in a console:

 ```
-    ./stockfish
+    ./fishmill
     compiler
 ```

 ## Understanding the code base and participating in the project

-Stockfish's improvement over the last couple of years has been a great community effort.
+Fishmill's improvement over the last couple of years has been a great community effort.
 There are a few ways to help contribute to its growth.

-### Donating hardware

-Improving Stockfish requires a massive amount of testing.
-You can donate your hardware resources by installing the [Fishtest Worker](https://github.com/glinscott/fishtest/wiki/Running-the-worker:-overview) and view the current tests on [Fishtest](https://tests.stockfishchess.org/tests).

 ### Improving the code